bjemcnally/Udacity-IPND-Notes/README.md

 # Udacity-IPND-Notes
-My Personal Notes from Udacity Intro to Programming Nanodegree Program
+My Personal Notes from Udacity Intro to Programming Nanodegree Program formatted as a basic website

-(sssentially a continually updated version of the Stage 1 project)
+(essentially a continually updated version of the Stage 1 project)

 by bjemcnally | bjemcnally@gmail.com